ksylvan/Maestro-Playbooks/Research/Market/README.md

 - **INDEX.md** as the central navigation hub
 - **Source citations** for all factual claims
 - **Subfolder organization** by entity type
+- **Specialized agents** for continued research

 ### Using the Vault

 The generated vault can be:
 - Opened directly in [Obsidian](https://obsidian.md/) for graph visualization
-- Used as reference documentation
+- Used with Claude Code (agents are discoverable via `.claude/`)
+- Extended with manual research
 - Exported to other formats
-- Extended with manual research

 ## Tips